 It adds the perfect amount of warmth to the space, and the white trim adds a crispness needed to brighten the space.

-The taupe (and slightly purple/violet) undertone is quite apparent in this space.
+The taupe (and slightly purple/violet) undertone is quite apparent in this space but with the right colors it looks just lovely.

 Bathroom painted in Alpaca via Driven By Decor